tomaskala/website/content/posts/cryptopals-set-3/index.md

 1. The nonce ("number used only once"), which must be unique for each message we encrypt; otherwise, they would be XORed with the same key stream.
 2. The counter, which increments for each block.

-The other nice thing is that we don't need to write a separate decryption function.
+The nice thing is that we don't need to write a separate decryption function.
 Because XOR is symmetric, we can just encrypt the ciphertext with the same key stream to get back the plaintext.

 # [Challenge 19](https://cryptopals.com/sets/3/challenges/19)